 This portion of the certification examination has been developed by the Practical Examination Committee, a group of Master Strength and Conditioning Coaches.

-For candidates applying after March 2, 2015: All candidates must take and pass both the written and practical exam.
+For first time candidates applying after March 2, 2015: All candidates must take and pass both the written and practical exam.
 No exceptions will be granted.